darkvisitors/node-sdk/README.md

 ## Install the Package

-Download and include the package via npm:
+Download and include the package via NPM:

 ```sh
 npm install @darkvisitors/sdk